Architectural drawing: CGI and computer-aided design

 Professional CAD software such as AutoCAD is complex and requires both training and experience before the operator becomes fully productive.
-Consequently, skilled CAD operators are often divorced from the design process.
+Consequently, skilled CAD operators are often separated from the design process.
 Simpler software such as SketchUp and Vectorworks allows for more intuitive drawing and is intended as a design tool.

 CAD is used to create all kinds of drawings, from working drawings to photorealistic perspective views.
-Architectural renderings (also called visualizations) are made by creating a three-dimensional model using CAD.
-The model can be viewed from any direction to find the most useful viewpoints.
-Different software (for example Autodesk 3ds Max) is then used to apply color and texture to surfaces, and to represent shadows and reflections.
-The result can be accurately combined with photographic elements: people, cars, background landscape.
+Architectural renderings, also called visualizations, are made by creating a three-dimensional model using CAD.
+The model can be viewed from any direction to find useful viewpoints.
+Different software, such as Autodesk 3ds Max, is then used to apply color and texture to surfaces and to represent shadows and reflections.
+The result can be combined with photographic elements such as people, cars and background landscapes.

 Building information modeling

-Building information modeling (BIM) is the logical development of CAD drawing, a relatively new technology but fast becoming mainstream.
-The design team collaborates to create a three-dimensional computer model, and all plans and other two-dimensional views are generated directly from the model, ensuring spatial consistency.
-The key innovation here is to share the model via the internet, so that all the design functions (site survey, architecture, structure and services) can be integrated into a single model, or as a series of models associated with each specialism that are shared throughout the design development process.
-Some form of management, not necessarily by the architect, needs to be in place to resolve conflicting priorities.
-The starting point of BIM is spatial design, but it also enables components to be quantified and scheduled directly from the information embedded in the model.
-Building information modelling can be characterized into 3 different levels ranging from 0–3.
-These levels represent BIM maturity and distinguishes the amount of cooperation in projects.
-They gauge information being shared throughout the whole process.
+Building information modeling (BIM) is a development of CAD drawing.
+The design team collaborates to create a three-dimensional computer model, and plans and other two-dimensional views are generated directly from the model, ensuring spatial consistency.
+The key innovation is to share the model through a network so that design functions, such as site survey, architecture, structure and services, can be integrated into a single model or into related models shared throughout the design development process.
+Some form of management, not necessarily by the architect, is needed to resolve conflicting priorities.
+The starting point of BIM is spatial design, but it also enables components to be quantified and scheduled directly from information embedded in the model.

-Level 0 is individualized with no collaboration.
-Individuals are working on their own CAD files separately and working using their own standards.
-These are known to be more traditional ways which are being phased out therefore no longer being used today.

-Level 1 is a mixture of 3D and 2D work.
-Project teams are required to manage and share data amongst the team.
-Aspects such as "naming conventions" should be adopted.

-Level 2 involves all team members using 3D models.
-Although they might not being using the same information, the built environment is shared through a similar file formats.
-This level also introduces construction sequencing and cost.

-Level 3 involves working on a shared project model.
-The model exists in a central environment and can be modified by everyone.
-Conflicting information is reduced due to real time update on models.
-Later levels include sequencing components, cost estimation and accounting for upfront costs.
+Building information modeling is sometimes described through different levels of maturity.
+These levels indicate the degree of collaboration and information sharing in a project.
+Level 0 is based on individual work with little collaboration.
+Level 1 combines 2D and 3D work, with project teams required to manage and share data.
+Level 2 involves team members using 3D models, although they may not all use the same information model.
+Level 3 involves a shared project model in a central environment that can be modified by project participants.